 It’s a great snack to keep a small tub in the car or at work, then you won’t be as tempted by those naughty options that we wish we hadn’t eaten!

-Another healthy snack option: Sweet Potato Chips
+Another healthy snack option: sweet potato chips recipe

 Let me know what you decide to make if you give this homemade snack mix a try.
 I’d love to hear the combinations you come up with!

-Do-It-Yourself Homemade Snack Mix
+Do-It-Yourself Homemade Trail Mix Recipe

 Don’t miss another recipe or travel post, sign up for my free subscription below.